It’s tempting to use a free VPN service, but the reality is most can’t be trusted.

 This is a good way to use a top-rated VPN service free of charge if you only intend to use a VPN for a short period of time.

 Just be sure to set yourself a reminder if you’re relying on a money-back guarantee, though, or you might end up unknowingly entering into a long-term subscription that you can’t get out of.

 What Is the Best Free VPN for Torrenting?

-These data caps make it almost impossible to transfer anything more than a handful of bulky files before hitting your VPN data limit – speed throttling doesn’t help, either.
+These data caps make it almost impossible to transfer anything more than a handful of bulky files before hitting your free VPN data limit – speed throttling doesn’t help, either.